UltraChilly/geo-sandbox-js/README.md

 - replace (or move) original marker instead of adding one in debug (or not?)
 - test on different browsers and modify accordingly
 - refactor all the things! http://cdn.meme.am/instances/400x/62098031.jpg
+- ...and clean the mess I left in the CSS and JS